2103461/CS220-AU-portfolio/2021-12-02-sociological-imagination-in-the-future.md

 And it is sociology that reveals the structures that control our lives, shedding light on the factors that cause individuals to feel a sense of subjugation.
 It provides insight into the very forces that hamper women from breaking the 'glass ceiling' in the sphere of work; illuminates the historical factors that prevent ethnic minority groups from succeeding within the ethnocentric education system; accentuates the degree of oppression that children face in societies across the globe; and so much more!

-Thus, as societies begin to rapidly expand as urbanisation rapidly enhances, and capitalism evolves as the dominant economic system, we need a means of comprehending these radical changes, and the myriad effects they will have on individuals: it is sociology that provides this illumination and allows us to challenge inequalities.
+Thus, as societies begin to rapidly expand as urbanisation intensifies, and capitalism evolves as the dominant economic system, we need a means of comprehending these radical changes, and the myriad effects they will have on individuals: it is sociology that provides this illumination and allows us to challenge inequalities.

 Sociology is the voice that society needs to reveal stories of injustice and power social progress.
 Without sociology, society will only become more unequal, so it is up to us - the sociologists of today - to speak up and foster equality.